 • promoting technical cooperation and enhancing the capacity of countries, particularly LDS, SIDS and LLDCs, to utilize ICT tools;

-• identifying and establishing partnerships with relevant organizations dealing with the use of active and passive space-based sensing systems for the purpose of disaster prediction, detection and mitigation;
+• identifying best practises for the use of active and passive space-based sensing systems for the purpose of disaster prediction, detection and mitigation;

-• achieve Goal 13 of the 2030 Agenda for Sustainable Development Goals.
+• in cooperation with other ITU sectors and other relevant stakeholders contribute to the implementation of WSIS Action Line C7 and thereby the achievement of the Goal 13 of the 2030 Agenda for Sustainable Development Goals.

 Relevant regional initiatives

-The following regional initiatives will contribute to Outcome 2.3, consistent with WTDC Resolution 17 (Rev. Buenos Aires 2017)
+The following regional initiatives will contribute to Outcome 2.3, consistent with WTDC Resolution 17 (Rev. Buenos Aires, 2017)